sammyd3v/sd-customlogger/README.md

 ## Configuration Options
 The `CustomLogger` can be configured both programmatically and via environment variables:

 - `verboseLogging`: Toggle verbose logging to the console.
-Defaults to `false`.
+Defaults to `true`.
 - `verboseReporting`: Toggle logging of regular messages to files.
 Defaults to `false`.
 - `errorReporting`: Toggle logging of error messages to files.
 Defaults to `true`.
 - `logLevel`: Specify minimum recorded log level.
 Order is debug < log < info < warn < error.
 Wrapped functions report in log.
 Defaults to `info`.